jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ### Slow practice

-Berg presents neuroscience research and the words of old masters to argue convincingly that **the slower we practice, the faster we advance**.
+Contemporary neuroscience research and the "old masters" seem to agree that **the slower we practice, the faster we advance**.

-The main point is to carefully avoid mistakes in early practice, and addressing mistakes by replaying them correcrly many multiples of times, so the correct information encodes itself into the physical structures of our brain.
+The main point is to carefully avoid mistakes in early practice, and to address mistakes by replaying them correctly several times over, so the correct information encodes itself into the physical structures of our brain.
-For a variety of reasons and by expert consensus, slow practice can result in learning several times faster than otherwise.

-Some metaphors that can help to think about slow practice include starting a saw cut in a piece of wood, or scratching an irrigation channel into the dirt with a stick.
+Imagine starting a saw cut in a piece of wood, or scratching an irrigation channel into the dirt with a stick.

+For a variety of reasons,
+this kind of slow practice can result in learning several times faster than otherwise.

 ### Mental work

 ### Variety in repetition

 ## How to use this book